 In January 1878, Billy the Kid also went to work for John Tunstall and became friends with Fred Waite.
 That February, Murphy & Dolan obtained a court order to seize some of Tunstall’s horses as payment for an outstanding debt.
 When Tunstall refused to surrender the horses, Lincoln County Sheriff, William Brady, formed a posse led by deputy William Morton to seize them.
 After protesting the presence of the posse on his land, Tunstall was shot in the head.
 This incident started what became known as the Lincoln County War.

-The very next day, Billy the Kid, and Tunstall’s foreman, Dick Brewer, went to the Justice of the Peace of Lincoln, John Wilson, who swore out affidavits and warrants for the posse that had killed John Tunstall.
-Wilson ordered town constable, Atanacio Martinez, to serve the warrants.
+The next day, Billy the Kid, and Tunstall’s foreman, Dick Brewer, went to the Justice of the Peace of Lincoln, John Wilson, who swore out affidavits and warrants for the posse that had killed John Tunstall.
+Wilson ordered the town constable, Atanacio Martinez, to serve the warrants.
 Not enthused about confronting Murphy & Dolan, Constable Martinez deputized Billy the Kid and Fred Waite to go with him.
 When they arrived at the Murphy & Dolan Mercantile, they found it guarded by troops from Fort Stanton and Lincoln County Sheriff William Brady.

 Backed by the soldiers and his own heavily armed party, Brady not only refused to let Martinez make any arrests; but disarmed the three men and marched them to the jail.
 Martinez was let go, but Billy the Kid and Waite remained in jail until February 23, missing Tunstall’s funeral.
 On March 1, Justice of the Peace John Wilson appointed Dick Brewer as town constable and deputized several others, including Billy the Kid.
 Once again, the group, who called themselves, the Regulators, were sent to bring in Tunstall’s murderers.

-On April 1, 1878, Billy, along with several other Regulators, including Frank MacNab, Jim French, Fred Waite, Henry Newton Brown, and John Middleton, were involved in a shootout with law enforcement in front of the Lincoln County Courthouse.
+On April 1, 1878, Billy, and several other Regulators, including Frank MacNab, Jim French, Fred Waite, Henry Newton Brown, and John Middleton, were involved in a shootout with law enforcement in front of the Lincoln County Courthouse.
 When the dust cleared, William Brady and his deputy, George W. Hindman, lay dead.

 On July 19, 1878, McSween and his supporters, including Billy the Kid and Fred Waite, were besieged by the new Sheriff, George Peppin, and a group of his men.
 McSween’s house was set on fire, and several people were shot dead as they came out of the house, including an unarmed Alexander McSween.
-This action signaled an end to the Regulators, for without support, they could not continue.
+This action signaled an end to the Regulators, for, without support, they could not continue.
 However, the “war” continued on a small scale until September 1878, when President Rutherford B. Hayes removed New Mexico’s corrupt Governor Axtell from office and appointed Lew Wallace as the state’s new governor.

 At first, Governor Wallace felt that conditions in Lincoln County might call for martial law.
 The President, however, advised lawbreakers to return to peace.
-On November 13, 1878, Governor Wallace proclaimed an amnesty for all those involved in the Lincoln County War if they were not already under indictment.
+On November 13, 1878, Governor Wallace proclaimed an amnesty for all involved in the Lincoln County War if they were not already under indictment.
 This proclamation, however, did not include Billy the Kid.
 Officially, this ended the Lincoln County War, but not before nineteen people had been killed in the conflict.

 Through the Regulators, Waite met American Indian Jose Chavez y Chavez, Henry Newton Brown, Jim French, Charlie Bowdre, and Tom O’Folliard, who formed Billy the Kid’s Gang.
 They first headed north to Fort Sumner, New Mexico, and some went their own way.

-By the fall of 1878, Billy the Kid, along with Tom O’Follliard, Henry Newton Brown, Fred Waite, and John Middleton, began to follow the trail of John Chisum’s horses, which were being sent to graze in the Canadian Valley of the Texas Panhandle.
+By the fall of 1878, Billy the Kid, along with Tom O’Follliard, Henry Newton Brown, Fred Waite, and John Middleton began to follow the trail of John Chisum’s horses, which were being sent to graze in the Canadian Valley of the Texas Panhandle.
 The gang then stole approximately 125 horses which they sold in and around Tascosa, Texas.
 For the next several months, they spent the money they made from selling the horses freely, eating, drinking, and racing horses in Tascosa.
 However, by the winter of 1878-79, they had squandered the money.

-Fred returned to Pauls Valley, Oklahoma, where he married and started a family, while he worked at ranching and tried his hand as a newspaper editor.
+Fred returned to Pauls Valley, Oklahoma, where he married and started a family while he worked at ranching and tried his hand as a newspaper editor.
 He also got involved in tribal politics and served as an Indian Policeman.

 Later, he was appointed a delegate to an Inter-tribal conference and was elected as a Representative and Senator from his home district for the Chickasaw Nation.
 He also was appointed by the Governor as National Secretary for the Chickasaw Nation.
 He even rose to become governor of the Chickasaw Nation, but his untimely death on September 24, 1895, prevented him from taking the position.
 It is not known how he died, but, is thought to have been natural causes.
 He was just four days shy of his 42nd birthday.